yangcao77/lab2-caoyang2/README.md

 ## Deliverables

+A pull request on your `lab2-UTORID` repository that contains:

 1. Your screenshot from part 1.
-2. Any files that you used for part 2 (`index.html`, `style.css`, etc.).
+2. The files that you used for part 2 (`index.html`, `style.css`).

 ## Attribution

-Lab materials based on work by: Katie Seaborn
+Lab materials based on work by Katie Seaborn.